-What Is an Online Port Scanner and How to Prevent Attacks
+What Is a Port Scan?
+How to Prevent Port Scan Attacks?

 What is a Port Scan?

 A port scan is a common technique hackers use to discover open doors or weak points in a network.
 A port scan attack helps cyber criminals find open ports and figure out whether they are receiving or sending data.
 It can also reveal whether active security devices like firewalls are being used by an organization.

 When hackers send a message to a port, the response they receive determines whether the port is being used and if there are any potential weaknesses that could be exploited.

 Businesses can also use the port scanning technique to send packets to specific ports and analyze responses for any potential vulnerability.
 They can then use tools like IP scanning, network mapper (Nmap), and Netcat to ensure their network and systems are secure.